fehler/building-beautiful-uis/07-Chapter-7-Animating-Interfaces.md

 When talking about the page-level, talk about page-to-page and states **within** pages.
 Both offer an opportunity to use well-considered animation to enhance the user's experience.

+There are numerous animations we can use…

+Transitions, page-to-page…

+We might also scroll between parts of a page, for example, on a long page with content that's organised into sections.
+Without getting lost in detail, talk about smoothscroll.

+IMG: Different interactions between pages (page-to-page) and within pages (section-to-section).

 Part 5: Micro-Interactions (Element– and Component-Level)
 ---------------------------------------------------------

+In addition to page-level interactions, we can also design interactions at the element-level.
+For example, when a user interacts with a button on a web page, we might use animations for the button's different states:

++ Inactive
++ On Hover
++ On Click…

+All of this communicates to the user, providing valuable feedback.

 Build this out…